ArturoDeza/Piranhas/README.md

 # Creating Peripheral Architectures

-1) Download our toolbox to create Peripheral Architectures at your convenience in MATLAB, python or Torch.
+1. Download the Piranhas toolbox to create Peripheral Architectures at your convenience in MATLAB, python or Torch.

-2) Define your Computer + Human perception parameters.
+2. Define your Computer + Human perception parameters.

-3) Create a Peripheral Architecture
+3. Create a Peripheral Architecture

 ## Define your Computer parameters: